Venues

 MULTI-LEVEL PARKING

-This venue will feature a unique project which brings together text, movement, design, and site in multi-sensory manner.
+This venue lends itself to a unique project which brings together text, movement, design, and site, in a multi-sensory manner.

 OLD GMC COMPLEX